 Orchid pots

-Types of planter
+Types of planters

-Planters are fantastic decorative pieces but they can also function as plant protectors.
-By containing the pots, they provide an extra layer of protection against UV rays, help to maintain the temperature of the root system and prevent excessive evaporation of moisture from the substrate.
-To choose the ideal pot you need to consider the location so that you can choose the one that suits your plant best.
+:Planters are fantastic decorative pieces, but they can also work as plant protectors.
+By containing the pots, they provide an extra layer of protection against UV rays, help maintain the temperature of the root system and prevent excessive evaporation of moisture from the substrate.
+To choose the ideal planter, you have to take into account the location so that you can choose the one that best suits your plant.

-- Indoor pots
+- Indoor planters

 - Decorative planters